Anon-Planet/thgtoa/docs/guide/index.md

 **Legend:** * Not recommended but mentioned.
 N/A = Not Included or absence of recommendation for that software type.
 (L)= Linux Only but can maybe be used on Windows/macOS through other means (HomeBrew, Virtualization, Cygwin). (?)= Not tested but open-source and could be considered.

 **In all cases, we strongly recommend only using such applications from within a VM or Tails to prevent as much leaking as possible.
-If you do not, you will have to sanitize those documents carefully before publishing (See [Removing Metadata from Files/Documents/Pictures](#removing-metadata-from-filesdocumentspictures)).**
+If you do not, you will have to sanitize those documents carefully before publishing (See [Metadata auditing](#metadata-auditing)).**

 ### Communicating sensitive information